 If you accept a Federal Perkins Loan award, you will need to sign a promissory note by October 1st at the Office of Student Accounts Services, located in the Ashe Building prior to the disbursement of your funds.
 Funds will not be released until the requirement is met.
 Failure to do so will result in cancellation of the award.

-Effective, July 1, 2012, the up-front rebate that has been provided to Direct Loan borrowers at the time of their loan disbursement will no longer be offered.
-As a result, the 0.5% origination fee for the Direct Stafford Loans will be 1.0% and the 2.5% origination fee for the Direct Graduate PLUS Loans will be 4.0%.
+Effective, July 1, 2012, the up-front rebate that has been provided to Direct Loan borrowers at the time of their loan disbursement is no longer be offered.
+As a result, the origination fee for the Direct Stafford Loans will be 1.051% and the origination fee for the Direct Graduate PLUS Loans will be 4.204%.